uchicago-cs/cmsc22000/website/hw/hw7.rst

 need a way to get your application from your computer to a server where other users can access it.

-In this lab, you will deploy an application to
-`Heroku <https://www.heroku.com/>`__, one of the most popular services for hosting web apps.
+In this homework, you will deploy an application to `Heroku <https://www.heroku.com/>`__, one of the most popular services for hosting web apps.
 More specifically, you’ll be deploying HelloApp, the small `Flask <http://flask.pocoo.org/>`__ web application we demonstrated in this week’s lectures (you can see our deployed version
 here: https://cs220-helloapp.herokuapp.com/).
-Don’t worry: while the app is implemented in Python, no Python knowledge is necessary for this lab.
+Don’t worry: while the app is implemented in Python, no Python knowledge is necessary for this homework.

 Creating your homework repository
 ---------------------------------